TomShacham/http4js/README.md

 http4js is a port of [http4k](https://github.com/http4k/http4k).

-The concept is called Server as a Function (SaaF).

 Early ideas and influence from [Daniel Bodart](https://github.com/bodar)'s [Utterly Idle](https://github.com/bodar/utterlyidle)

 ## To dos

-- Uri construct new self each time.
+- Uri construct new self each time
-- refactor routing
-    - match nested routing more elegantly
-    - initialise path params in req not in routing
 - generalise routing to an interface use totallylazy to implement new types of routing
 - example app
     - withOptions on withPost